starrydeveloper/karaokely/README.md

 - To add methods in `KaraokePlayer` so it can map and play sound files and lyrics text files from other sources other than `res/raw` folder and `assets` folder.

 ### LICENSE
-"Best things in the world are always FREE," as they say, these codes are FREE for any uses and will always be.
-But if you love this idea and implementation, you can donate.
+"The best things in the world are always FREE," as they say, these codes are FREE for any uses and will always be.
+But if you love this idea and implementation, and more importantly find this useful in your projects, you can show your love by donating.